How do we get visa. How much time it takes.

 The weather in all these 4 countries follows a similar pattern.
 During June to October which is the peak tourism season, the temperatures in most wildlife parks and cities range between 18 Degree Celsius to 25 Degree Celsius for most days, and you will not need AC in any hotels (even the most luxurious hotels do not have AC, except those in the cities for pollution reason).
 Even during rest of the year, temperatures will barely exceed 28 Degree Celsius.
 The morning safaris can be a bit chilly, and we recommend you to carry some cold and wind protection gear.

 The beaches follow a more tropical weather pattern and during December to March Zanzibar and Mombasa can be a bit hot and humid but nothing unmanageable.

 When should I visit

-The wildlife in these countries is resident and can be seen all the 12 months of year.
-While there is a “summer” and a “winter” season but the temperatures do not fluctuate that much between the season, and the average day time temperatures at most places varies between 18 to 28 degree Celsius throughout the year, which is very comfortable.
-However migration (or rather river crossings) season is during July to October, so if you are focussed on seeing the great migration, then your time-frame is limited within these months.
-However there is a lot more (wildlife and otherwise) to see in these countries apart from the great migration, so feel free to plan your trip anytime of the year.
+The wildlife in these countries is resident and can be seen all 12 months of the year.
+While there is a “summer” and a “winter” season but the temperatures do not fluctuate that much between the season, and the average daytime temperature at most places varies between 18 to 28 degree Celsius throughout the year, which is very comfortable.
+However migration (or rather river crossings) season is from July to October, so if you are focussed on seeing the great migration, then your time frame is limited within these months.
+However there is a lot more (wildlife and otherwise) to see in these countries apart from the great migration, so feel free to plan your trip any time of the year.
 Even during the rainy months of April and May, safaris happen and the parks are lush green and wildlife is abundant, it is quite a different experience to travel that time.

 The treks however are suggested during the dry season only as during the wet months the tracks can get difficult to navigate.
-Best time for Kilimanjaro trek is June to March.
+The best time for the Kilimanjaro trek is June to March.

 What are vaccinations needed.
 Is there any real disease risk.